-Only the brush holder of turbo MT model starter can be disassembled.
+Only the brush holder of turbo MT model and STI model starters can be disassembled.

 Slightly open the metal fitting while holding the insulating plate against the brush holder.
 Remove the insulating plate.

 The brush and spring can be easily removed from the brush holder at this time.